ifremer-bioinformatics/samba/docs/usage.md

 ### `--alpha_div_group`

-According to your metadata file, select the column name corresponding to the variable to group samples for Alpha diversity.
+According to your metadata file, list the column names corresponding to the variables to group samples for Alpha diversity (comma-separated list).

 ### `--stats_beta_enable`